EFForg/starttls-frontend/content/faq/insecure.md

 In order to verify that you really are talking to gmail.com, the computer that you’re connected to typically presents a <em>certificate</em>-- that is, signatures from various authorities on the internet that confirm that this computer is gmail.com.

 For hops (1) and (3), if you’re using a webmail client through your browser, you’ll want to check for a “green lock” next to the URL bar, in addition to HTTPS, to make sure you really are talking to the correct computer!
-If you use a desktop client, you can check your security settings here (link).

 For hop (2), you’ll want to make sure both your mailserver and the destination mailserver both support “STARTTLS” <strong>and</strong> presents a <em>valid certificate</em>.
-You can use [our tool](/) to do this!
+Again, you can use [our tool](/) to do this!

 <h3>Downgrade attacks</h3>